Fairhope ends contract with Senate candidate’s company - Lagniappe Mobile

 “I’ve talked to Trip and he chose not to bid, but he didn’t send a letter to negotiate the extension either,” Wilson said.
 “Regardless, if I’m going to ask for something to be re-bid, because I want fresh eyes and new opportunity for all, because I’m a new mayor, there’s nothing wrong with that.”

-Wilson and Burrell both acknowledged any “savings” Pittman’s contract would have generated were purely hypothetical, as the contract only pays out if a natural disaster does indeed occur.
+Wilson and Burrell both acknowledged any “savings” Pittman’s contract would have generated were purely hypothetical, as the contract only pays out if a natural disaster indeed occurs.
 But Burrell shot back, accusing Wilson of playing politics.

 Burrell said if the city does have to exercise the contract with D&J, “it will cost the city money for no good reason at all.”